ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 6. In `Canary` folder, open the `eula.txt` file with any text editor.
 Find the line that has the value `false` and change it to `true` and save the file.

+##Configuring our CanaryMod server

-7. Okay, we're almost there!
+Okay, we're almost there!
 In order to build our mods in peace, we want to configure our world to be flat and play in creative mode as well as not be bothered by creatures.
 In `Canary` folder, go to `config/worlds/default` and open `default_NORMAL.cfg` with any text editor and change the following lines as below:
 ```
 world-type=FLAT
 generate-structures=false